marygracedoviak/NashvilleHousingProject/README.md

 # NashvilleHousingProject
 ## Description
-The goal of this project was to take data from an excel spreadsheet to gain insight into the Nashville housing market, so that both consumers and sellers will be better informed in their buying and selling.
+The goal of this project was to take data from an Excel spreadsheet to gain insight into the Nashville housing market, so that both consumers and sellers will be better informed in their buying and selling.
 ## Cleaning the Data
 The first thing I did was copy all of the data into a temp table, so that I could use that to clean and alter the data.
 I did this in case the original data